When you are in the flooring business, you see a lot of different hardwood flooring mistakes commonly

 Just like every other part of your home requires making the right choice, buying the right flooring material is also important.
 Different types of floors are going to respond differently to things like foot traffic, furniture, pets, etc.

 For example, if you have pets, a harder wood flooring option would be more resistant to scratches.
-Similarly, if you have made the mistake of installing a glossy finish hardwood floor in a high foot traffic area, make sure that you cover it with rugs.
+Similarly, if you have made the mistake of installing a glossy finish hardwood floor with the mymarvelousmaids.com in a high foot traffic area, make sure that you cover it with rugs.

 Not Considering The Bigger Picture